How to mirror or cast to TV with VPN

 Amazon’s Fire TV devices—including Fire TV Stick and Fire TV Cube—let you enjoy videos, music, games, and more through thousands of apps.
 Fire TV Stick supports screen mirroring from most Android devices.
 Users must first activate mirroring on Fire TV Stick, then activate their Android device’s mirroring function (if available), which is often called Miracast—but terminology varies across devices.
 Windows 10 also offers mirroring to Fire TV Stick through a similar method.

-FAQ: Screen mirroring to TV
+FAQ: Screen mirroring or casting to TV

 Why mirror to your TV?